martinjohndyer/FAIR_Code_design/episodes/Principles.md

 #### Introduction

 The principle **YAGNI** stands for "You Aren't Gonna Need It".
-This principle encourages you yo build only what is needed right now, avoiding adding features or complexity for hypothetical future needs.
+This principle encourages you to build only what is needed right now, avoiding adding features for hypothetical future needs.
 It comes from Agile programming and aims to reduce spending time and resources on unnecessary code and keep the code clean and understandable.

 Why **YAGNI** is important: